chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**

 And here's the result: a compiler error.
-Au knows this conversion multiplies by 1 billion, and it's using a type whose max value is less than 5 billion.
+Au knows this conversion multiplies by 1 billion, and it knows the max value of the type is less than 5 billion.
 Au considers the overflow risk too high, and it prevents it from compiling.

 ---